SSO: Pre-configuration guide + FAQ

 The most effective way to prevent this type of attack is by implementing Multi-Factor Authentication (MFA).
 A Microsoft study (*source) found MFA to be 99.9% effective at blocking account compromise attacks.
 It’s also worth noting that beginning on March 31st, MFA will be a requirement by the PCI DSS regulation for any system with access to cardholder data.

-How does logging into Storable Easy with a Storable ID work?
+How does logging into Storable Easy with SSO work?

-If users on your account access more than one Storable FMS (Storable Edge, SiteLink by Storable, or Storable Easy), they can use their Storable ID to log in to all applicable software.
+If users on your account access more than one Storable FMS (Storable Edge, SiteLink by Storable, or Storable Easy), they can use their SSO User Account to log in to all applicable software.

-What should I be aware of before registering my organization for Storable ID?
+What should I be aware of before registering my organization for SSO?

-• Once Storable ID is turned on for your organization, it cannot be turned off.
+• Once SSO is turned on for your organization, it cannot be turned off.

-• If you enable Storable ID for your organization, it will be turned on for all facilities associated with your Storable Easy company.
+• If you enable SSO for your organization, it will be turned on for all facilities associated with your Storable Easy company.

-• Storable ID requires Multi-Factor Authentication (MFA) and users can utilize one or more of the following methods of authentication: Google Authenticator, Okta Verify App, Security Key or Biometric Authentication, and/or Email.
+• SSO can require Multi-Factor Authentication (MFA) and users can utilize one or more of the following methods of authentication: Google Authenticator, Okta Verify App, Security Key or Biometric Authentication, SMS, and/or Email.

-• After registration, all users on your account will be prompted to set up a Storable ID and MFA.
+• After registration, all users on your account will be prompted to set up an SSO User Account and MFA.

-• You will have the choice to make Storable ID required or optional for users.
+• You will have the choice to make SSO required or optional for users.
 Please note that MFA is required for PCI compliance.
+If optional, existing users will be reminded each time they log in, but all new users will be required to use SSO.

-• User roles (Managers and Sales Associates) and settings of existing users will not change when using Storable ID.
-Once Storable ID is implemented for your organization, users will be created and configured in the Storable ID portal instead of within Storable Easy.
-Portal Admins can reset passwords, resolve account lockouts, and manage users in the Storable ID portal.
+• User roles (Managers and Sales Associates) and settings of existing users will not change when using SSO.
+Once SSO is implemented for your organization, users will be created and configured in the SSO portal instead of within Storable Easy.
+Portal Admins can reset passwords, resolve account lockouts, and manage users in the SSO portal.

 What do I need to do before registering?

-1. Identify the administrative user who will be responsible for implementing Storable ID.
-Only one user should activate and configure your Storable ID settings.
-If MFA is activated without consulting the rest of your team or if multiple users attempt to activate Storable ID, your organization will likely experience widespread login issues.
+1. Identify the administrative user who will be responsible for implementing SSO.
+Only one user should activate and configure your SSO settings.
+If MFA is activated without consulting the rest of your team or if multiple users attempt to activate SSO, your organization will likely experience widespread login issues.

 2. If your employees share email addresses, we recommend giving each user an individual company email to simplify registration, login, and MFA.
 If you choose not to provide individual email addresses, please be aware of the following: